Read our 2021 annual report

 Without access to basic services, and a weakened infrastructure to support those in need of medical assistance, increasing incidence of Hepatitis E, Malaria and diarrhoeal diseases, and related malnutrition is inevitable , Mr Sengupta warned.
 Crops and livelihoods have been destroyed, intensifying the already urgent issue of food insecurity and malnutrition.

-Even prior to the flooding, Unity State had extensive humanitarian needs, with two-thirds of the population facing crisis or emergency levels of acute food insecurity.
+Even prior to the flooding, Unity State had extensive humanitarian needs as part of South Sudan's larger crisis, with two-thirds of the population facing crisis or emergency levels of acute food insecurity.
 “Tension among communities has also increased due to pressure on limited resources and further aggravation of the need for humanitarian assistance,” Mr Sengupta said.

 Outside the IDP camps, with support from institutional donors, and €150,000 from Concern’s emergency fund, its team is responding to meet the needs of 32,000 flood affected people by :